-Meta-analyses indicate that a team's "person composition" predicts its performance.
+Meta-analyses indicate that the team's "person composition" predicts its performance.
 Teams may thus be viewed as performance units whose summed motivations, ways of thinking and attitudes predict their performance.
-In addition to the whole team, it is useful to examine each member's contribution to the team effort.
-The notion of teams as units links them as elements of the organization's strategic competence.
+In addition to team level view, it is useful to examine each member's contribution to the team performance. -- In a two-phase development program, analysis of performance is preceded by analysis of the team's collaboration, see previous lesson.

 Meta-analyses on the relationship between team members' personalities and team performance (Bell, 2007; Prewett et al., 2009) raise two broad factors as predicting output across a wide spectrum of teams.
 Team members' task orientation reiterates the results from meta-analyses on individuals' work success.
 The second predictor of team performance, collaboration however does not predict individuals' traditionally measured success at work.
-An equally noteworthy finding is that extraversion does not predict team efficiency despite its predicting individuals' success in leadership and influencing jobs.
+An equally noteworthy finding is that extraversion does not predict team efficiency despite that it predicts individuals' success in leadership and influencing jobs.

 The wide spectrum of teams